antor44/livestream_video/Audio-Transcription-Chrome/README.md

 The UI is divided into several sections to give you full control over transcription and translation:

 - **General Settings:**
   - **Speech (TTS) Speed & Enable TTS:** Enable Text-to-Speech to have the extension read the text aloud in real time.
-If Gemini translation is active, it reads the translated text.
-If Gemini is disabled, it reads the original Whisper transcription (using the selected Audio Language's accent, or English if Whisper's task is set to "Translate").
+If translation is active, it reads the translated text.
+If it is disabled, it reads the original Whisper transcription (using the selected Audio Language, or English if Whisper's task is set to "Translate").
 You can also adjust the reading speed.
+  *Note: The extension uses the default local internal TTS engine of your Chrome browser.
+For it to work correctly, you must have the corresponding text-to-speech language voices installed and configured in your operating system.*
   - **Show in Standalone Window:** Choose between displaying the text in a floating overlay inside the webpage, or in a dedicated, resizable standalone popup window.
   - **Voice Activity Detection (VAD):** Enable this to stop processing audio during silent periods, saving CPU/GPU resources.

-- **Audio Server:**
+- **WhisperLive Server:**
-  - Enter a custom server IP address and port (default is `localhost` and `9090`).
+  - Enter a custom server IP address and port to connect to your transcription server (default is `localhost` and `9090`).
   - Click **Reset Default** to easily revert to local settings.

 - **Transcription Settings:**
-  - **Audio Language:** Select the source language of the audio, or leave it on "Auto Detect". *Tip: If you select a language different from the one spoken in the audio, larger Whisper models (like large-v2 or large-v3) will often provide a very good direct translation into the selected language natively, without needing to use Gemini.*
+  - **Audio Language:** Select the source language of the audio, or leave it on "Auto Detect". *Tip: If you select a language different from the one spoken in the audio, larger Whisper models (like large-v2 or large-v3) will often provide a very good direct translation into the selected language natively, without needing to use external translation features.*
   - **Whisper Task:** Choose between "Transcribe" (text in the original language) or "Translate" (direct Whisper translation to English).
   - **Model Size:** Pick the model size that suits your system’s hardware (from Base to Large-v3).
   - **Text Formatting:** Choose from "Raw Segments", "Joined Text", or "Advanced Paragraphs" to make the output more readable.

-- **Gemini Translation:**
+- **Gemini & Google Translation:**
-  - **Enable Gemini Translation:** Check this to activate real-time translation powered by Google Gemini.
+  - **Enable Translation:** Check this to activate real-time translation.
-  - **Gemini API Key:** Paste your Google Gemini API key (you can get one for free from Google AI Studio).
+  - **Gemini API Key:** If you intend to use a Gemini model, paste your Google Gemini API key here (you can get one for free from Google AI Studio).
-  - **Gemini Model:** Select the desired model (e.g., `gemini-3-flash-preview`, `gemini-2.5-pro`).
+  - **Translation Model (Free Option Available):** Select your desired engine.
+You can choose **Google Translate** for completely free translations without an API key, or select a Gemini model (e.g., `gemini-3-flash-preview`).
+  - **Automatic Fallback:** If you select a Gemini model and the API fails, times out, or throws an error, the extension will automatically use the free Google Translate as a fallback.
+Translations produced by this fallback are marked with a `⁺` (U+207A) symbol at the beginning of the text. *It is completely invisible to all TTS engines in all languages — no synthesizer recognizes this Unicode superscript as pronounceable.*
   - **Target Language:** Select the language you want to translate the text into.
   - **Display Mode:** Choose how to view the text ("Original Only", "Translation Only", or "Side by Side").

+**Important Note on Models:**
+While many models such as the `gemini-flash-lite-preview` family offer generous free tiers, advanced models like `gemini-3.1-pro` are typically available only through the paid tier of the Gemini API.
+The paid API operates on a pay-per-use basis: if you don't use it, you don't pay.
+Please check your billing status if you plan to use Pro models or expect intensive usage of Flash models.
+Under normal usage, the cost is typically no more than a few cents per day, even with relatively heavy use.

+**Model Recommendations for High-Quality Translate or Corrections in the Same Language:**
+*   **Paid API key recommended:** The Free Tier can work reliably for flash-lite models, recommended only when both source and destination are major languages.
+*   For reliable, high-quality subtitles or for long sessions, use at least the `gemini-3-flash` model.
+It provides good results for major-language translations and for improving same-language transcription.
+*   Use `gemini-3.1-pro` when either the source or destination language is non-major.
+*   *Note: Google plans to discontinue Gemini 2.5 Pro and Flash 2.5 models on June 17, 2026.*

 ### Start Transcription:

 Click **Start Capture** to begin capturing audio and sending it to the server.
 The first time a model is selected, necessary files will be downloaded automatically.
 You can monitor the active settings and connection status in the real-time status bar at the top of the transcription window.

+### Window Customization & History:
+The transcription windows (both in-page overlay and standalone) give you full control:
+- You can freely move and resize the windows to fit your layout.
+- You can increase or decrease the font size of the text.
+- All processed text is saved in a continuous history, and you can easily copy the entire transcript (both original and translated) to your clipboard with a single click.

 ### Stop Transcription: